-An organization whose primary purpose is to channel resources (financial, human, or other) to an affiliated organization is not eligible to apply if the affiliated organization submits its own application.
+An organization whose primary purpose is to channel resources (financial, human, or other) to an affiliated organization may only apply if the affiliated organization does not submit its own application.
 This prohibition applies even if each organization has its own 501(c)(3) status.
 For example, the "Friends of ABC Museum" may not apply if the ABC Museum applies.

-All applicants must have a DUNS number (www.dnb.com) and be registered with the System for Award Management (SAM, www.sam.gov) and maintain an active SAM registration until the application process is complete, and should a grant be made, throughout the life of the award.
-See “Changes Coming for Federal Organizational Applicants and Awardees” for important information.
+All applicants must have a Unique Entity Identifier (prior to April 4, 2022: a DUNS number; on or after April 4, 2022: a Unique Entity Identifier assigned by SAM), be registered with the System for Award Management (SAM, www.sam.gov), and maintain an active SAM registration until the application process is complete--and should a grant be made, throughout the life of the award.

-The designated state and jurisdictional arts agencies (SAAs) and their regional arts organizations (RAOs) are not eligible to apply under the Grants for Arts Projects guidelines.
 SAAs and RAOs may serve as partners in projects.
-However, they may not receive National Endowment for the Arts funds (except as provided through their designated grant programs), and SAA/RAO costs may not be included as part of the required cost share/match.
+However, they may not receive NEA funds (except as provided through their designated grant programs), and SAA/RAO costs may not be included as part of the required cost share/match.
 SAAs and RAOs are eligible to apply through the Partnership Agreements guidelines.

-An organization may submit only one application under these FY 2022 Grants for Arts Projects guidelines, with few exceptions as listed below.
+An organization may submit only one application to the FY 2023 Grants for Arts Projects program (i.e., one application per calendar year), with limited exceptions.

 A parent organization that comprises separately identifiable and independent components (e.g., a university campus that has a presenting organization and a radio station) may submit an application for each such component.
 In addition, a parent organization also may submit one application on its own behalf for a project that is different from any project submitted in an application by its independent component(s).

-An organization of any artistic discipline may submit more than one application in the Grants for Arts Projects category through the Media Arts discipline at the July 8, 2021, deadline.
-Any additional applications must be for distinctly different projects that align with the vision and objectives of the Media Arts discipline (see Program Description and select Media Arts from the dropdown).
+An organization of any artistic discipline may submit more than one application in the Grants for Arts Projects category through the Media Arts discipline at the July 7, 2022, deadline.
+Any additional applications must be for distinctly different projects that align with the vision and objectives of the Media Arts discipline.

-You may apply to other National Endowment for the Arts funding opportunities, including Our Town, in addition to Grants for Arts Projects.
+- An organization may apply to other NEA funding opportunities, including Our Town, in addition to Grants for Arts Projects.
 If you submit applications to other opportunities, each request must be for a distinctly different project or a distinctly different phase of the same project, with a different period of performance and costs.

-If you have other Arts Endowment awards with activities and/or periods of performance that will overlap with your proposed Grants for Arts project, please contact staff for guidance to ensure that the projects are different or for a distinctly different phase of a project.
+If you have other NEA awards with activities and/or periods of performance that will overlap with your proposed Grants for Arts project, please contact staff for guidance to ensure that the projects are different or for a distinctly different phase of a project.